Cosmian/kms/documentation/docs/google_cse/google_cse.md

 Cosmian KMS supports this feature, and to enable it:

-Add the identity provider's information in the server-side [Cosmian KMS configuration](../authentication.md) Ensure that external users can access the Google CSE symmetric key.
+- Add the identity provider's information in the server-side [Cosmian KMS configuration](../authentication.md)
+- Ensure that external users can access the Google CSE symmetric key

+## User experience

+Learn more [details about CSE user experience](https://support.google.com/a/answer/14311764?hl=en&ref_topic=10742486) over all supported applications.